3 Tips for Growing Your Associate Practice

 It may not be feasible for you to continue seeing your current caseload in its entirety so be sure to spend some time to truly evaluate your new role to determine how much time you will have to see clients.
 You will likely need to transition some of your clients to your associates to ensure that you can show up as the best version of yourself as not only the owner of your practice but also in sessions with clients remaining on your caseload.

 Growing a successful and sustainable associate practice can definitely present some growing pains and learning curves.
-To equip yourself with an entrepreneurial mindset and hone your skills as a leader, check out the Partnership Program here.
+To equip yourself with an entrepreneurial mindset and hone your skills as a leader, check out the Scale Your Practice Program here.